Intro

 Ground service included sparkling wine or water from the cabin manager, then about ten minutes after takeoff, I ordered white wine before meal orders were taken.

-Instead of offering menu choices, I was told I’d be getting chicken.
+Here’s where it got weird.
+Instead of offering menu choices, they just told me I was getting chicken.

 What made the flight uncomfortable was watching the cabin manager offer gnocchi to passengers sitting across from me while I’d been given no choice.